Samleo8/HRIPapersThatRock/README.md

 ### Controls

 Once Misty is started, you can start entering input into the terminal window.
 Most of the game is automated.
 To start the 3 trial rounds, press `SPACE`.
+Press `t` to toggle whether the trial is complete.
+This is useful if the participant would like to see the trial again.

 Then, to start the actual game, press `SPACE` again.

 From here on, just focus on keying in the opponent's move.
 For rock paper scissors respectively, key in